 Meet the team

-The Archive Centre team is made up of four people who are here to help you get the most from our archives and special collections.
+The Archive Centre team is made up of five people who are here to help you get the most from our archives and special collections.

 Carole McCallum (University Archivist)

 Carole manages the Archive Centre representing the service in relevant committees and groups.
 She is responsible for the service’s policies, strategic development and corporate identity.
 She also develops public, community and cultural engagement activity for the Centre.
 Carole seeks external support for the service through funding applications.

 Heather started this new role in July 2018 and as well as working with Carole in the management of the service, she has a particular focus on the preservation of digital records and digitisation standards.
 She is working on consolidating processes within the service as we work towards archive accreditation standards.
 Heather is also keen to build relationships not only with our academic departments but also the wider community, encouraging greater participation and use of our excellent resources.

 Simon is based in the Archive Centre where he not only retrieves and returns requested items but also helps locate relevant resources for researchers in our uncatalogued collections.
 He maintains control of our collections by recording details of new donations and keeping our location plan current, along with other relevant background duties.
 He has an active role in the Centre’s environmental and pest monitoring.
 Simon’s other core duties include digitisation and disaster planning.